IITD-data-systems/RVBench/README.md

-# HyBench
+# RVBench

-**HyBench** is a benchmark framework for evaluating **hybrid queries** in vector databases using a MediaWiki-based dataset.
+**RVBench** is a benchmark framework for evaluating **hybrid queries** in vector databases using a MediaWiki-based dataset.
 It integrates structured and vector data to assess performance on real-world hybrid workloads.

 ## Requirements